Roenok/girldevelopit-rdu-access/readme.md

 GDI Core Web Accessibility
 ======================
 This is the official Girl Develop It Web Accessibility curriculum.
 It was originally developed by Sylvia Richardson, with additional content from Aisha Blake.
-An update by Marcy Sutton converts it to a two-week class.
+An update by Marcy Sutton converted it to a two-week class.
 There are four components: the course slides (classslides.html), a class activity handout (Kitten Alt text.docx), an HTML/CSS demo with two parts (demo.html and demo.css), and an instructor guide (Instructor Guide.docx).

 These materials are under a Creative Commons Attribution-NonCommercial license (http://creativecommons.org/licenses/by-nc/3.0/deed.en_US).
 ## Suggested course description below